kenjis/ci-phpunit-test/README.md

 	define('FCPATH', realpath(dirname(__FILE__).'/../../public').'/');
 ~~~

-If you install CodeIgniter using [codeigniter-composer-installer](https://github.com/kenjis/codeigniter-composer-installer), you don't have to.
+If you install CodeIgniter using [codeigniter-composer-installer](https://github.com/kenjis/codeigniter-composer-installer), you don't have to change them.

 ## Upgrading